 - Slurred speech and erratic behavior.

-- An increase in anger, irritability and aggression.
+- An increase (or change) in anger, irritability and aggression.

 - Rapid mood swings.